Robin745/laptop-review/README.md

 * This is a laptop review web application.
 * All catagory of Laptops will be reviewed here.
-* You can find reviews from people who ha experience.
+* You can find reviews from people who has experience.
 * Find some blogs in the blog section.